juju/docs/src/en/getting-started.md

   - [Clouds][clouds] goes into detail about configuring other clouds, including the public clouds like Azure, AWS, Google Compute Engine and Rackspace.
+  - [Models][models] - Learn how to create, destroy and manage models.
   - [Charms/Services][charms] - find out how to construct complicated workloads in next to no time.